defog-ai/sql-eval/README.md

 ## Checking the Results

-To better understand your query generator's performance, you can explore the results generated and aggregated for the various metrics that you care about.

 ### Upload URL

 If you would like to start a google cloud function to receive the results, you can use the `--upload_url` flag to specify the URL that you want to report the results to.
 Before running the evaluation code with this flag, you would need to create a server that serves at the provided URL.
 We have provided 2 sample cloud function endpoints for writing either to bigquery or postgres, in the `results_fn_bigquery` and `results_fn_postgres` folders.
 You may also implement your own server to take in similar arguments.
 Before deploying either cloud functions, you would need to set up the environment variables by making a copy of .env.yaml.template and renaming it to .env.yaml, and then filling in the relevant fields.
 For the bigquery cloud function, you would also need to put your service account's key.json file in the same folder, and put the file name in the `CREDENTIALS_PATH` field in the .env.yaml file.